waldrain/waldrain.github.io/index.md

 - Nik Muellers WC mit nachtraeglisher Duscvhe in Basel
 - Barbaras WC mit eingebauter Dusche in Verscio
 - WC mit Dusche ist typisch in Schweden
+- [Showerloop](https://showerloop.org) real-time shower water filtration, purification, recycling and heat recovery system.
+  Reduction of 90% in water usage and 70-90% in energy for a 10 minute shower with a flow rate of 10 l/min.
+  Use just one bucket of water for a shower of any length.

 ### Keller